 If there’s a technological device that truly defines our current generation of science and technology, it must be the smartphone.
 These ever-evolving bars of glass, plastics and electronics have taken on a massive portfolio of functions, offering operations just as diverse as computers (if not more) while providing far more ease of use and portability in daily life.
 Their popularity has also meant that manufacturing has had to step up its game.
 This is not only in the direct production of smartphones but also all of its peripherals and accessories.
-Naturally CNC machining has a lot to offer in this field.
+Naturally CNC machining has a lot to offer in the electronics industry.

 Bringing in just the right amount of speed and volume of production, various types of lathes and mills are proving to be a key part in a lot of smartphone manufacturing activities.
 The level of precision is unparalleled and leads to some very novel design choices.
 Here are just a few of the ways CNC is contributing to those marvelous pocket computers we all rely on.